anseok83/thdm/README.md

 * Mongodb (https://mlab.com)

-  Could use local mongodb, but I've used mongodb storage provided by mlab.com (you can have free 500MB storage) for decreasing loads of the server.
+  I've used mongodb storage service which is provided by mlab.comfor decreasing loads of the server.
+You can have free 500MB storage from mlab.com.
+Or, you can also use locally running mongodb server.

 * Forever (https://www.npmjs.com/package/forever)